jbhopkins/bioxtasraw/docs/source/tutorial/s3_normalization.rst

     is the peak of the curve on the main plot.
 This should be around point 13 (depending on your mask).

+    *   *Tip:*  It is easier to see the start point if you put the plot on a log-log scale.

     |config_norm_start_point2_png|

 #.
 Open the Options window as in Step 1.

 #.
-Click on the Calibration section in the options list on the left.
+Click on the Radial Averaging section in the options list on the left.
 Set “Start plots
     at q-point number” to the number you just found in Step 13.

     *   *Note:* This makes it so that every curve loaded from now on will by default not display the first n points, which are covered by the beamstop.

+    *   *Tip:* You can do the same for the end point.

     |config_norm_start_point3_png|